New Walk – pamphlets and magazines

 Rory has a BA and PhD from the University of Leicester, and an MA from Durham, all in English.
 He is Senior Lecturer in English at Nottingham Trent University, where he leads the MA Creative Writing.
 His first poetry collection is Tonight the Summer’s Over (Carcanet, 2013), a PBS Recommendation.
-He writes regularly for the TLS and other publications, and has also written two books on twentieth-century poetry.
+He writes regularly for the TLS and other publications, and has also written two books on twentieth-century poetry, and edited the selected writings of W. H. Davies.
 Visit www.rorywaterman.com.

 Nick studied English at Oxford University and at Yale University, and is Senior Lecturer in English and American Studies at the University of Leicester, where he is a founder of the Centre for New Writing.
 He has published widely on contemporary British and American poetry, and on creative writing as a subject for university study.

 Libby has a BA in English from McGill University in Montreal, and an MA in English Studies from Durham University.
-She is a full-time editor for Resource Media, Bristol, and edits Resource magazine.
-She also edits Green World, the official magazine of the Green Party of England and Wales.
+She works for Green Alliance.